DATV

 Application

-• Remove the need for extra hardware such as the MiniTiouner and software such as VLC Player.
+- This program removes the need for extra hardware such as the MiniTiouner and software such as VLC Player.
+All you need is a dish, LNB and suitable SDR (above).

 Installation